DFXswiss/docs/src/en/faq.md

 - The money was sent by a bank that is very often associated with fraud.
 (Very rare)

 The customer has 2 days to execute the KYC.
 As a rule, the KYC process only takes 5 minutes.
 If the customer decides against the KYC, or if the customer does not respond to the email from DFX, then the money will be returned to the customer in full after 2 days.

+## What is the status of my transaction?
+I have not received my crypto assets.
+If you have made a transaction and have questions about this transaction because you have not yet received the crypto assets, you have the following options:
+- If it was a bank transaction, we strongly recommend waiting 2 working days.
+Bank transactions are usually processed within a few hours, but in extreme cases can take up to 3 days.
+We therefore recommend waiting 2 days before starting a follow-up enquiry.
+- You can ask in the DFX Telegram chat https://t.me/DFXswiss.
+The moderators there respond very quickly to enquiries and can usually help quickly.
+Please note that a DFX employee will never write to you via private message!
+If a supposed DFX employee writes to you via private message, then it is a scammer and not a real DFX employee.
+DFX employees will only write to you in a public Telegram group or in a private chat that was started and opened by you, but never in a private chat that was not started by you!
+- You can write an e-mail to support (at) dfx.swiss.
+It is important to include all relevant information about the transaction.

+## Which data must be included in a support request?

+For bank transactions:
+1. the purpose of use.
+The most important thing in your personal purpose of use.
+Also called payment notification or reference.
+This is the most important information when contacting support.
+It is used to assign each transaction to a corresponding customer account and the desired purchase asset.
+Your enquiry cannot be processed without this reference.
+The reference has the following format: xxxx-xxxx-xxxx-xxxx and you will find it in the corresponding purchase screen directly below the IBAN and BIC.
+2. your IBAN
+3. your correct name, which is also the name of your bank account.